boyvanduuren/vanduuren.xyz/about.md

 profile: true
 ---

 So, short bio.
 I'm Boy van Duuren from [The Hague][the_hague] in the Netherlands.
-Interested programming, automation and IT-infrastructure, in no particular order.
+Interested in programming, automation and IT-infrastructure, in no particular order.

 Currently a bachelor student at the Open University which allows me to study next to my full-time job at [RAAF Technology][raaf] as a developer/{linux,infra}-consultant.